Skip to main content

 Mortgage amortization period rule changes over time1

-On July 9, 2012, Finance Minister Jim Flaherty reduced the maximum amortization period for CMHC-insured mortgages to 25 years.
-The change was the last – so far – in his list of efforts to decrease the amount of household debt Canadians were taking on.
+Prior to this, the latest mortgage rule changes were made on July 9, 2012, by former Finance Minister Jim Flaherty.
+At that time, he reduced the maximum amortization period for CMHC-insured mortgages to 25 years as part of efforts to decrease the amount of household debt Canadians were taking on.
 Here is a chart showing the changes made to mortgage rules over time:

 Ways to shorten your mortgage amortization period

-One more thing to keep in mind is you can repay your mortgage before the 25 years is up, if you’re in the financial position to do so, because most lenders offer prepayment privileges.
+One more thing to keep in mind is you can repay your mortgage before your amortization period is up, if you’re in the financial position to do so, because most lenders offer prepayment privileges.
 Prepayment privileges allow you to either increase your monthly payments or to make a lump sum payment against the loan.

 Talk with your lender to find out exactly what your prepayment privileges are.
 If you go beyond the privileges set out by your lender, you may incur costly penalties.